-To create a custom Backend compatible with medallion you should subclass medallion.backends.Backend.
+To create a custom Backend compatible with medallion you need to subclass medallion.backends.taxii. base.Backend.
 This object provides the basic skeleton used to handle each of the endpoint requests.

-For further examples of on how to build a custom backend look under the medallion/backends/directory.
+For further examples of on how to build a custom backend look under the \medallion\backends\ directory.